OlaSuaifan93/Test_repo/README.md

     *   Add all new files (e.g., `setup.py`, `requirements.txt`, `src` folder) to Git using `git add .`.
     *   Commit the changes with a descriptive message like "setup.py and requirement setup" using `git commit -m "setup.py and requirement setup"`.
     *   Push the committed changes to the GitHub main branch using `git push -u origin main`.

+    after installing requimrements.txt a folder will be created that includes the package documents in my case its called Test_repo.egg-info .. this is due to the setup.py file. we can deploy these packages anywhere if we deploy it in pip

+    PART2

+    the whole setup process can be done via a template not manually.